Saudis make $1B investment for electric cars by 2020

 Sept.
 18 (UPI) -- Saudi Arabia put a $1 billion charge into Lucid Motors Monday by investing in the electric car maker.

-Lucid will use the money to complete engineering on the Lucid Air, construct a factory in Casa Grande, Ariz., and start the commercial launch of the vehicle in 2020, the company announced Monday.
+Through the Public Investment Fund of Saudi Arabia, the investment will fund the complete engineering development and testing of the Lucid Air, the company's first electric-powered vehicle, construct a factory in Casa Grande, Ariz., and begin sales in North America by 2020.

+Lucid and the PIF said they plan to work together to expedite the process of bringing Lucid's vehicles to market.

 The Lucid Air is a 100 percent electric luxury automobile that will compete with Tesla.